The Enormous Room: Novel

 Cummings thus spent over four months in the prison.
 He met a number of interesting characters and had many picaresque adventures, which he compiled into The Enormous Room.
 The book is written as a mix between Cummings's well-known unconventional grammar and diction and the witty voice of a young Harvard-educated intellectual in an absurd situation.

 The title of the book refers to the large room where Cummings slept beside thirty or so other prisoners.
 However, it also serves as an allegory for Cummings's mind and his memories of the prison, such that when he describes the many residents of his shared cell, they still live in the "enormous room" of his mind.

 Reception

 F. Scott Fitzgerald extended praise to the book, saying: "Of all the work by young men who have sprung up since 1920 one book survives—The Enormous Room by e e cummings ...
 Those few who cause books to live have not been able to endure the thought of its mortality."
+Both Robert Graves and T. E. Lawrence praised the book in its introduction written for the British edition by Graves.